- SOFIA Overview

 EXES has conducted the first ever full spectral survey at high spectral resolution of the 4.5-13 µm regime towards two massive protostars, AFGL 2591 and AFGL 2136.
 Across the wavelength range of the spectral survey, absorption lines of CO, H2O, HCN, C2H2, NH3 and CS are detected.
 All of these molecules are predicted to form in large quantities in the inner regions of circumstellar disks.
 Temperatures of 600 K are derived towards both sources, consistent with models.

 The fact that the molecules are seen in absorption implies that the disk photosphere behaves like a stellar atmosphere, with a temperature that decreases outwards.
 Using this approach, we were able to calculate the chemical abundances of each molecule.
-This study provides a benchmark to guide future JWST/MIRI observations which will be able to carry out this kind of research towards low mass protostars in a similar stage of their evolution as AFGL 2591 and AFGL 2136.
+This study provides a benchmark to guide future observations using the Mid-Infrared Instrument on the James Webb Space Telescope, which will be able to carry out this kind of research towards low mass protostars in a similar stage of their evolution as AFGL 2591 and AFGL 2136.

 SOFIA provides a unique view and opportunity to carry out these kinds of studies, piercing through the dusty environs to the hearts of these disks.
 As we begin to get more data from these rarely observed objects, we will begin to unravel some of the questions surrounding the disks of massive protostars and the formation of planets in them.